Special Economic Zone (SEZ): A New Gateway for Global Investment

 Economic Impact and Long-Term Vision

-The broader economic impact of the SEZ programme is much more than it meets the eye.
+The projected economic impact of Saudi Arabia's SEZ programme extends well beyond individual business incentives.
 By 2040, the zones are projected to:

 • Contribute $25.8 billion to GDP